Skip to the main content

 • Minimum Education 6 years post-secondary

-To practice, speech-language pathologists need a master of science (M.Sc.) in speech language pathology.
-Universities and colleges throughout Alberta offer 4-year bachelor's degree programs that provide suitable preparation for this program.
+Speech-language pathologists need a master’s degree in speech-language pathology.
+Universities and colleges throughout Alberta offer 4-year bachelor’s degree programs that provide suitable preparation for this program.

 Required Education